 yet is treated by most churches as if it doesn’t exist.

-up the microphone to the congregation and allow them to share what God is doing in their
+up the microphone to the congregation to share what God is doing in their

-Allow people who have creative abilities of all sorts to use their gifts: including those who are
+Allow people who have creative abilities to use them: including those who are

 The Forgotten Ways